 Satellite broadband disadvantages

 - Very high latency, or lag.
 Latency is the response time of a connection - how long it takes to send data and receive a response from another computer.
-On a regular fixed line home broadband connection the latency is not something we ever have to worry about because it’s very low, but satellite inherently has very high latency due to the time it takes to send and receive a signal.
+On a regular fixed-line home broadband connection the latency is not something we ever have to worry about because it’s very low, but satellite inherently has very high latency due to the time it takes to send and receive a signal.
 This won’t affect things like web browsing and email, but any activity which relies on rapid real-time communication (such as remote desktop access, or online gaming) is badly impacted.

 - Most packages have data caps.
 It’s easy to find a cheap fibre optic package with unlimited data, but the majority of satellite internet deals will have a monthly data usage cap.
 Some providers do offer unlimited off-peak usage, but if you want unlimited data at any time you can expect to pay a hefty premium.

 - Higher setup cost, and more expensive overall.
 While the monthly fees aren’t too shocking (provided you’re happy with a low data cap) the setup fees can be a lot more expensive.
 Installation and activation can run to several hundred pounds, though you can opt to rent the equipment rather than purchasing it outright.
-Overall, satellite is significantly more expensive and poorer value when you compare first year cost, speed, and data usage caps to fixed line home broadband deals.
+Overall, satellite is significantly more expensive and poorer value when you compare cost, speed, and data usage caps to fixed line home broadband deals.

 - The signal can be affected by bad weather.
 Heavy snow, rain, and wind can interfere with satellite broadband either by damaging or moving the dish, or interrupting the signal.

-- Slower than many fixed line broadband services.
+- Slower than many fixed-line broadband services.
 Although satellite providers are now offering speeds of 30Mb - 50Mb, fibre optic home broadband using the Openreach telephone network offers speeds up to around 65Mb, Virgin Media can go up to 516Mb, and fibre to the home is slowly expanding around the UK to offer incredible gigabit speeds.

 - Small choice of ISPs.
 Satellite is a niche service and only offered by a handful of providers, so your options are limited.
-You’re also not going to get the kind of special offers, free gifts and rewards found with other home broadband packages.
+You’re also not going to get the kind of special offers, free gifts, and rewards found with other home broadband packages.

 Who needs satellite broadband?